 Patient Solutions: Expanding Eligibility & Enrollment

 Building a robust Eligibility & Enrollment program generally starts by engaging with a vendor or an internal team member, exploring specific options based on a patient’s unique situation.
-This is a key step to learning how to improve patient satisfaction in hospitals.
+This is a key step to learning how to improve patient satisfaction and value-based care metrics in hospitals.
 This includes reaching out to social workers to identify available programs and working with patients to help them through the qualification process.
 In a number of Florida counties, for instance, there are programs to help uninsured adults engage with a primary care physician following discharge.
 Eligibility & Enrollment can help secure funding and provide access to a network of participating health care providers.

 Another example is extending support to existing Medicaid patients, especially those diagnosed with a terminal illness or who have been involved in a catastrophic accident.
 In either of these cases, Eligibility & Enrollment professionals can help with application for Social Security disability benefits to cover ongoing health care.
 Medicaid patients qualify for Medicare two years after being declared disabled, bringing the higher Medicare patient reimbursement rates for services back into the facility with no out-of-pocket expense to the patient.